Amanda2Robin/amanda2robin.github.io/_posts/2023-02-10-PBPCorrect-a-Thon-BesanconX-BesanconMs5.md

 ---
 layout: post
-title: "PBP Correct-a-Thon Besançon #X: the case of BM Besançon Ms 5"
+title: "PBP Correct-a-thon Besançon #2: the case of BM Besançon Ms 5"
 subtitle: HTR for Paris Bibles at Besançon
 gh-repo: daattali/beautiful-jekyll
 tags: [PBP][Correct-a-thon Besançon]